Cozy Peach Kitchen

 • Orzo: This is a very short pasta grain that looks like a cross between rice and pasta.
 Of course, you can use any kind of pasta here, but then it wouldn't be an orzo salad!

-• Chickpeas: You will need one can of chickpeas, which is about 1 and ½ cups of cooked chickpeas.
+• Chickpeas: You will need one can of chickpeas, which is about 1 ½ cups of chickpeas if cooking from dry, as with these Instant Pot chickpeas.
 White beans are another good option.

-• Pesto: This recipe would definitely be amazing with my avocado pesto or homemade basil pesto but I usually use store-bought pesto because it makes the recipe truly quick and easy to make.
+• Pesto: This recipe would definitely be amazing with the pesto from my avocado pesto pasta or basil pesto without pine nuts but I usually use store-bought pesto because it makes the recipe truly quick and easy to make.
 One 6-7 ounce jar will do.

 • Cherry tomatoes: Slice the tomatoes in half and drizzle with balsamic vinegar for a pop of acid and flavor.
 Grape tomatoes also work.